CaptainMesomorph/tardigrade-framework/README.md

 - Created a generic ObjectController based upon ASP.NET Core.
 - Converted the Tardigrade.Framework.EntityFramework project from .NET Standard to .NET Framework.
 - Converted the Tardigrade.Framework.EntityFrameworkCore project from .NET Standard to .NET Core.
-- Extended the ApplicationUserManager to include additional operations.
 - Merged the Tardigrade.Framework.Serialization project into Tardigrade.Framework and then removed it.
 - Added a method for bulk creation in the repository layer.
 - Extended the service layer to add corresponding asynchronous methods.